lumen-org/lumen/doc/manual.md

 ## Loading models / creating new visualizations

 Most importantly you can create new visualizations using the toolbar.
-Go to the drop-down menu on the left, select among the available models and then hit "Go!" to get a brand new, empty visualization of the selected model in the
+Go to the drop-down menu on the left, select among the available models and then hit "Go!" to get a brand new, empty visualization of the selected model on the dashboard.
-The newly created visualization is automatically activated, that is, the schema is represents the Note that _Lumen_ connects to a back-end ([modelbase](https://github.com/lumen-org/modelbase/)), which manages the models itself and executes queries on it.
+The newly created visualization is automatically activated, that is, the schema now represents the newly loaded model and the specification configures now the  newly created visualization.

 ## Clone Button